 Beyond the basics: More ways to prevent spam in Office 365

-Mail flow rules.
-If you want to go beyond built-in spam filtering and create custom rules that are based on your business policies, mail flow rules, also called transport rules, are another filter that help you prevent spam in Office 365.
+Mail flow rules: If you want to go beyond built-in spam filtering and create custom rules that are based on your business policies, mail flow rules (also known as transport rules) are another filter that helps you prevent spam in Office 365.
 For example, you can use mail flow rules to set the spam confidence level (SCL) value for messages that match specific conditions, as described in Use mail flow rules to set the spam confidence level (SCL) in messages.

 If you're concerned about spam, phishing, and spoofing in Office 365, use SPF, DKIM, and DMARC together to help prevent spam and unwanted spoofing.

 End-user managed settings: If you're looking for information about how end users can manage their own spam settings, check out Overview of the Junk Email Filter (for Microsoft Outlook users) or Learn about Junk email and phishing (for Outlook on the web users).
 If you're using EOP to protect on-premises mailboxes, be sure to use directory synchronization to ensure that these settings are synced to the service.
 For more information about setting up directory synchronization, see "Use directory synchronization to manage mail users" in Manage mail users in EOP.

 We'd love to hear your thoughts.
 Choose the type you'd like to provide: